nim-works/phy/spec/spec_old.md

 ## Phy Specification

 > Note: this document is outdated an no longer authoritative.
 It's kept around
-> since there are some ideas/directions here that haven't been translated to
+> for some of it's ideas/directions that haven't been formalized yet.
-> the new specification.

 This document describes the semantics of the source language.